Leadership Guide to Machine Learning Pricing Algorithms ⚙️

-Implications: How do you know a good machine learning pricing algorithms from a bad one?
+How do you know a good machine learning pricing algorithm from a bad one?

-The price-setting process you choose to automate is effectively your ‘price algorithm.’
-Which means a price algorithm is only as good as:
+The price-setting process you choose to automate is effectively your price algorithm.
+In other words, a price algorithm is only as good as:

 1. The quality of the input variables you feed into the system